BenjWolf/LKrandomizer/README.md

 * After completing a level, you can reenter it anytime so that you can't miss items
 * Key items are not saved to memory card, so use save states if you want to save your game
 * The pause menu will only show 5 of your items, so take notes
-* 'Allow hidden cards to be items' option: Includes hidden cards in pool of locations items can appear (use with caution due to at least one instance of softlock occuring)
+* 'Allow hidden cards to be items' option: Includes hidden cards in pool of locations items can appear (use with caution due to at least one instance of game-breaking bug occuring)

 ### Difficulty